*Please Note* The Manitou Incline has reopened after extensive renovations and upgrades to the trail.

 Tourist Cable Car Track Turned Heart-Pounding Workout!

 The Manitou Incline was originally built as a cable car to carry materials to build pipelines on Pikes Peak - America's Mountain.
-After the pipelines were finished, it was turned into a tourist attraction.
-A rock slide damaged a section of track in 1990, so the Manitou Springs Incline was closed down and the rails removed.
-Some locals started using it for a tough workout.
-Until February 2013, a portion of it was private property and it was illegal to hike up the ties of the old cable car.
-It is known as one of, if not the most popular and challenging, hikes in the Colorado Springs area.
+After the pipelines were finished, it was turned into a tourist attraction to bring guests to the top of the foothills for a spectacular view of Colorado Springs and the eastern plains.
+A rock slide damaged a section of track in 1990, so the Manitou Springs Incline was closed down.
+The rails were removed, but the railroad ties remained in the form of a massive staircase.
+Locals started using it for a challenging workout.
+Until February 2013, a portion of it was private property and it was illegal to hike up the ties of the old cable car line.
+Now, due to cooperations among private and public entities, it is legal to climb the Incline.
+It is known as one of, if not the most, popular and challenging, hikes in the Colorado Springs area.

-Duration: Under 30 minutes to over an hour or more depending on your fitness level and pace.
+Duration: Under 30 minutes for elite athletes to over two hours, depending on your fitness level and pace.

 Trail Difficulty: Difficult

 Recommended for: Physically active, not ADA accessible

 Parking: Parking is limited in the Incline Parking lot and along Ruxton.
 Parking options include the reservation only lot, or take advantage of the parking in the lot by the Tahine Restaurant in Manitou Springs where you can then take the free shuttle the the Incline trailhead.

 Dogs: No dogs are allowed on the Incline.
 This trail is not safe for even the most athletic dogs.
 The extreme exertion required is too hard on their little hearts, lungs and paws!